 All useful trend lines use the most recent days of trading, but the number of days can dramatically impact the result.
 For the prices given above:

-The good news here is that multiple trend lines will have each clearly labeled with the period it considers.
+The good news here is that multiple trend lines will clearly label the period each considers.
 Standard lines show 10-week and 40-week moving averages.
-The differences between them are definitely for more experienced traders, but you should know why multiple trend lines appear, what they mean, and what fuels the difference.
+The differences between them are definitely for more experienced traders, but you should know why multiple trend lines appear, what they mean and what fuels the difference.

 This line usually appears between the top and bottom halves.
 It compares the stock’s performance for that period to the S&P 500’s.
 It shows you whether the stock is leading the market or lagging behind other stocks.

 If the line is rising, it shows the stock is outperforming the market overall.
 If it’s dropping, it shows the stock isn’t performing as well as most other stocks.
-That performance is no guarantee of failure or success in the coming weeks, but it is another strong data point to analyze when considering whether or not you should buy the stock.
+That performance is no guarantee of failure or success in the coming weeks, but it is another strong data point to analyze when considering whether or not you may want to buy the stock.